 Studying kinesiology means exploring all facets of human movement, and more importantly, how they relate to our health.
 A degree in kinesiology gives you all kinds of options when it comes to choosing a career, and that’s why it’s one of URI’s most popular majors.

-You could work in a clinical environment creating exercise prescriptions for people with such health issues as heart disease, obesity, diabetes, or cancer.
-You could work in a research setting studying the effects of resistance training on strength and balance in older adults.
-You could design training programs for professional athletes.
-Or you could be certified to teach physical education and health in elementary and secondary schools.
+You could work in a clinical environment creating exercise prescriptions for people with such health issues as heart disease, obesity, diabetes, or cancer; or in a research setting studying the effects of resistance training on strength and balance in older adults; or design training programs for professional athletes.
 And that’s just for starters.
-Truth is, the possibilities are nearly limitless.

 We don’t just offer a bachelor’s and a master’s degree in Kinesiology.
-We also offer four distinct specialization options for undergraduates, and three for graduate students.
+We also offer three specialization options for undergraduates, and two for graduate students.
 So you’ll graduate with not only a strong foundation, but also the specific skills and knowledge you’ll need for your chosen career track.

 Internships and experiential learning are a key component of our curriculum, so you’ll have plenty of opportunities to get hands-on experience in your field.
 Whether you work in a clinic, hospital, cardiac rehab center, health and wellness company, or even the Olympic Training Center, these experiences are sure to help you get hired when you graduate.